arturcp/dokku-provisioner/README.md

 git remote add dokku dokku@<IP ADDRESS>:api
 ```

 See those variables inside `<>`?
-You need to replace them with your own values when running the commands on your Dokku server.
-However, if you plan to install many apps on the same server, it gets boring to keep replacing the placeholders by the same values over and over again.
+You need to replace them with your values when running the commands on your Dokku server.
+However, if you plan to install many apps on the same server, it gets boring to keep replacing the placeholders with the same values over and over again.
 That's why you can create a `.env` file at the root of this project and add the values you want to replace the placeholders with.

 The simplest way to start is by duplicating the .env.example file and renaming it to .env.
-Then, you can replace the values inside it with your own values (and fear not, the .env file is going to be ignored by git, so there is no risk of you committing any secret to the repository).
+Then, you can replace the values inside it with your values (and fear not, the .env file is going to be ignored by git, so there is no risk of you committing any secret to the repository).

 .env example: